plencka/spore-rich-presence/README.md

 This modification uses [ModAPI](https://github.com/emd4600/Spore-ModAPI).
 Please, use instructions in the linked repository.

 #
-*Repository requires Discord Game SDK.
-It contains modified files from this project.
+*Repository requires Discord Game SDK and contains necessary modifications.*

+*All trademarks belong to their respective owners.*